Performance DramaSUB MENU

 This popular club runs on Tuesday lunchtimes for Year 9.
 The main focus is on drama games and improvisation.
 The emphasis is on having fun, while at the same time developing confidence and team skills.
 Props, costumes and starter lines help to stimulate improvisation work, which is shared in a supportive way with the rest of the group.
 The club is ideal for those considering taking Drama at GCSE, as well as those who may prefer to participate away from the classroom.

 Theatre 'Tech' Crew is open to all years of the school (Y9-U6, plus Year 7/8 for their production).
 The group meets once a week to help prepare for shows and gain an insight into the "other side" of theatre.
 Crew provides a relaxed and fun atmosphere in which to develop confidence, communication, team-working skills and the theatre craft.

 Over the years Tech Crew has encouraged many pupils to pursue theatrical interests at university or as a serious career option.
 The activity has its roots back when the School's theatre facilities existed in what is now Dale boarding house, when it was known as Stage Club, before moving to the 1960s theatre and now in Great Hall.
 Former members have gone onto careers as Production Managers, Producers for TV, film and theatre, Lighting Designers and Directors.

-Under the direction of our in-house professional technicians, the crew are responsible for providing all the technical and backstage support for the productions and events in the theatre and elsewhere.
-This can involve all aspects of work behind-the-scenes including lighting, sound, stage management, scenic design, construction, painting, props, costume, etc. During the Lent term, the Crew also work on a Design Challenge to create a complete conceptual design for a performance, which is presented in teams to a panel of expert judges.
+Under the direction of our in-house professional technicians and staff, the Crew are responsible for providing all the technical and backstage support for the productions and events in the theatre and elsewhere.
+This can involve all aspects of work behind-the-scenes including lighting, sound, stage management, scenic design, construction, painting, props, costume, etc. During the Lent term, the pupils also work on a Design Challenge to create a complete conceptual design for a performance, which is presented in teams to a panel of judges.

 We are lucky to be able to provide an exciting week-long West End residential workshop, based at London's Charing Cross Theatre, at which pupils consider every aspect of putting on shows from a producer's perspective.
 The trip takes place every two years.